rcook/dfstool/README.md

 The "DFS" attributes are those that were read from, or will be written to, the .ssd file's DFS catalogue.

-## TBD

-* Support .dsd files
-* Add a "roundtripping" mode (see comments in _Notes_) that would retain the content of all sectors as well as the original order of catalogue entries and start sectors

 ## References

 * [Acorn DFS Disc Format][acorn-dfs-disc-format]